JEP draft: JFR Method Timing & Tracing

 }

 For configuration over the network, JMX and the RemoteRecordingStream class in the jdk.management.jfr module can be used.
-In the following example, a non-secure connection is made to a remote host where timing and tracing are enabled for 60 seconds.
+The following example demonstrates a non-secure connection to a remote host, where timing and tracing are enabled for 60 seconds.
+During this period, MethodTrace and MethodTiming events can be subscribed to using the onEvent method.

 try (var r = new RemoteRecordingStream(connector.getMBeanServerConnection())) {